luisDVA/annotater/README.md

 ## Installation

-You can install the development version of annotater from GitHub with:
+Install the development version of `annotater` from GitHub with:

 ``` r
 # install.packages("remotes")